Scientific name : Atta mexicana

 Diet: leaves

-Nest temperature : 23 up to 26 degrees
+Nest temperature : 23 to 26 degrees

-Optimal temperature : 26 degrees
+Optimum temperature : 26 degrees

 Nest humidity : 95% to 99%

-Optimal humidity : 99%
+Optimum humidity : 99%

 Humidity.
-The humidity of your nest is critical to the health of the colony.
-You try to get the relative humidity as close to 100% as possible.
+The humidity of your nest is crucial for the health of the colony.
+You should aim for a relative humidity as close to 100% as possible.
 Many sources will tell you that anything above 80% is fine.
 This is not the case.
-You must also measure this humidity directly where the mold is located.
-A distance of a few cm can reduce the accuracy of the humidity measurement by many percent.
+You should also measure this humidity directly where the mold is located.
+A distance of a few centimeters can reduce the accuracy of the humidity measurement by many percent.
 Keep in mind that any cold surface acts as a dehumidifier, converting water vapor in the air back into liquid water.
-This means that the front viewing glass of your exhibit, which is normally the coldest part of your exhibit, is likely to become covered in condensation that obscures the view.
+This means that the front viewing window of your exhibit, which is normally the coldest part of your exhibit, will likely become covered in condensation, obstructing your view.
 Don't be tempted to lower the humidity to prevent this.